 The moment the relationship falls apart, even if it’s not officially over, the Narcissist will treat you as discarded trash.

 Do not be surprised if your deepest darkest secrets are spread across the internet for everyone to see.
 They will attempt to destroy your entire being.
 They will attack your personal possessions, your career, your other relationships with friends and family.

-Methods vary from person to person, but all of them will attempt to devalue you, so they can pin the blame on you once you break up.
-Do not commit infidelity without officially breakup up with your narcissistic partner.
+Narcissist behavior patterns vary from person to person, but all of them will attempt to devalue you, so they can pin the blame on you once you break up.
+Do not commit infidelity without officialbreakup up with your narcissistic partner.

 They will leverage that with maximum effect.